JCL823/MAW/README.md

 # MAW-Novelty-detection-via-robust-variational-autoencoding
-This is the repository for the paper https://arxiv.org/abs/2006.05534, which was published at AISTATS 2023.
+This repo implements the main experiments of https://arxiv.org/abs/2006.05534, which was published at AISTATS 2023.

 **Prerequisites**